rust-lang/rfcs/text/0000-variadic-tuples.md

 ### Destructuring a variadic tuple

-The main way to use a variadic tuple is by destructuring it to access its members.
+A variadic tuple can be destructured to manipulate its members

 There are 3 syntaxes possible to destructure a variadic tuple for a variadic tuple `(..T)`: